In For a Penny

 Working together, the pennies donated could make a small change, big reward!

-A unique space within the University Hospital Llandough grounds but also open to the community and fully wheelchair accessible.
-It will be a place where patients and staff can get away from the hustle and bustle of daily hospital life, and be outside in the fresh air with their visitors, friends and family.
+Our Health Meadow – Ein Dôl Iechyd, an area for rest, recovery and rehabilitation is being developed to be a unique space within the grounds of University Hospital Llandough which is also open to the community and fully wheelchair accessible.
+It will be a place where patients and staff can get away from the hustle and bustle of daily hospital life and be outside in the fresh air with their visitors, friends and family.

 This initiative is a great example of the Health Board and the Health Charity’s commitment to the Well-being of Future Generations Act; Acting today for a better tomorrow.

-Cancer lead, Meriel Jenney said: “There is a team from Cardiff and Vale UHB working with the children’s hospital in Freetown, Sierra Leone to support the care of children with cancer.
+Meriel Jenney, Deputy Medical Director at Cardiff and Vale University Health Board said: “There is a team from Cardiff and Vale UHB working with the children’s hospital in Freetown, Sierra Leone to support the care of children with cancer.
 We are raising money to provide training for the nurses, doctors and laboratory staff, helping to improve the diagnosis and the safe delivery of treatment and to contribute to the chemotherapy and other direct costs of care.
-There is a long way to go to develop a full children’s cancer service however many children are being treated and helped.”
+There is a long way to go to develop a full children’s cancer service however these are important steps in developing a sustainable service.”

 By donating your pennies, your collective support really does make a huge difference, now more than ever.